Exploring Japan’s most infamous WWII island: Chichijima (bombed out bunkers, sea caves, & scuba diving shipwrecks!)

 Uncovering WWII history with a local family

-The most unforgettable experience we had on Chichijima came from the chance encounter at the bar I had on the ship with a local family, who we had a blast hanging out and drinking with to pass the time!
+The best experience we had on Chichijima came from the chance encounter at the bar I had on the ship with a local family, who we had a blast hanging out and drinking with to pass the time!
 They later offered to show us the island’s hidden WWII sites, and we were stoked to take them up on the offer.

 They picked us up in their van a couple days after we arrived and we drove off along the windy sea cliffs into the jungle.
-After parking, we followed them on foot through dense jungle trails, spotting remnants of the island’s past—a bombed-out bunker, lookout caves with intact cannons carved into the cliffs, a rusted out WWII radio communications center.
-At one spot, we even had a bird’s eye view of the haunting skeleton of the torpedoed ship at Sakaiura Beach, now half-swallowed by the sea.
+After parking, we followed them on foot through dense jungle trails, spotting remnants of the island’s past—a bombed-out bunker, lookout caves with intact cannons carved into the cliffs, and a rusted out WWII radio communications center.
+At one spot, we even had a bird’s eye view of the skeleton of the torpedoed ship at Sakaiura Beach, half-swallowed by the sea.

 how much does it cost to get to ogasawara island